 To learn more about the Bowen Island school installation, view the media release.

-An approximately 18-kilowatt array of solar panels will be installed at at this centre in Vancouver’s False Creek in the fall of 2016.
+An approximately 15-kilowatt array of solar panels have been installed on six boat sheds alongside Vancouver’s False Creek, across from the Creekside Community Recreation Centre.
 This high-traffic pedestrian area across from Science World offers excellent visibility and will allow visitors the opportunity to get an up-close look at a typical residential-sized solar installation.

 Vancouver Public Library

-Vancouver’s Central Library is gearing up for a significant expansion that will include a new 8,000-square-foot public garden on the rooftop level.
+Vancouver’s Central Library is undertaking a significant expansion that will include a new 8,000-square-foot public garden on the rooftop level.
 A 15- to 20-kilowatt solar array will be integrated into the design of this garden area.
 The goal for completion of this project is the spring of 2018.